anbrjohn/Misc/poet_assist.md

 ###

 def find(rhyme, text):
-    """searches a given text for words that have synonyms rhyming with a given word find("head", "The sun was crimson.") --> [('head', 'crimson', [u'red'])]""" text = tag(text)
+    """searches a given text for words that have synonyms rhyming with a given word, returning a list of tuples find("head", "The sun was crimson.") --> [('head', 'crimson', [u'red'])]""" text = tag(text)
     words = []